 Even the climate-change-neutralizing organic sustainable methods won’t fly economically unless they’re appealing to the conglomerates.

 Dodge Ram pickup trucks will not get promoted by moving toward realism, but reading online the pride that friends and acquaintances felt over this again was worrisome.
-I researched data about modern agriculture to summarize for this essay, when comic Will Ferrell’s Funny Or Die outfit produced a parody of this ad.
+I researched data about modern agriculture to summarize for this column, when comic Will Ferrell’s Funny Or Die outfit produced a parody of this ad.
 This bit, “God Made a Factory Farmer,” also about two minutes long, contains what the facts that need attention.

 Pathetically, instead of mimicking Harvey’s memorable baritone, it mocks it and his fans with a nasal sneer, apparently the voice of its creator Nick Wiger.
 Maybe when Wiger grows up, he’ll learn how to create enduring, effective satire.